Effective pills for relieving period cramps

 Hormonal birth controls that can help relieve period cramps

 While contraceptives are mostly prescribed to people who do not want to get pregnant, sometimes they can help relieve period cramps.
 Some come as pills, while others come as rings and patches.
-Some hormonal birth control that can help relieve period cramps include:
+Some hormonal birth control methods that can help relieve period cramps include:

 Combination contraceptive pills

 Birth control pills containing estrogen and progestin relieve period pain more effectively.
 This is because both hormones have been linked to preventing pain.
 Taking pills that contain both hormones, without breaks, will likely improve pain better than taking pills on a regular cycle (21 days of active pills, with a 7-day break).